 Within the hedge are our conditioned layers of reality– what we consider to be valid societally, personally, and culturally.

 In our modern world we have a deconstruction of information going on.
 This is troubling in a lot of ways, and has led to the famous new-age adage of “everyone having an equal and valid voice”.

 Any of us who are logical recognize the fallacy and danger of this, of letting wounded individuals with little information define our reality for us, but still it persists, and it is a growing ignorance, a growing energy that is schisming our reality to an even greater degree.

 In my book, The Spiritual Awakening Guide, I talk about how the mythic and archetypal layers of reality are the last conditioned layers of reality.
 What I have been sitting with, along with the spiritual orphaning concept, is about how there has been a tremendous unmooring of this layer of reality.

-We no longer are steeped in the stories,myths, archetypes and folklore of our ancestors.
+We are no longer steeped in the stories, myths, archetypes, and folklore of our ancestors.
 The mythic and archetypal layers of reality are intended to connect us– they are a bridge between the hedge and the Other.

 What lies outside of the hedge is not intellectual: it is wild, it is ineffable, not able to be neatly managed and named and labeled by our minds, and so we carry back our experiences of it into civilization the best way that we can– through myth, through symbol and archetype, through breath (word, song, dance).